cs-chan/Total-Text-Dataset/README.md

 Note:

-1) For the results of TextField and CTD, the improved versions of their original paper were used, and this explains why the performance is better.
+<sup>1</sup>For the results of TextField and CTD, the improved versions of their original paper were used, and this explains why the performance is better.

-2) For Mask-TextSpotter, the relatively poor performance reported in their paper was due to a bug in the input reading module (which was fixed recently).
+<sup>2</sup>For Mask-TextSpotter, the relatively poor performance reported in their paper was due to a bug in the input reading module (which was fixed recently).
 The authors were informed about this issue.

 ### End-to-end Recognition (None refers to recognition without any lexicon; Full lexicon contains all words in test set.)
 | Method     |  None (%)  |  Full (%)  |   Published at    |